+When you know how to focus on your goals, you really can achieve more.
 When asked what your New Year’s resolution is, you may say “exercise more often.”
 That is not a goal, but a vague statement.
 If you state with certainty, “exercise 20 minutes every other day,” then you are setting a goal that is focused and achievable.

-Let’s explore a couple of techniques on how to focus on your goals and achieve more results.
+Now let’s explore a couple of techniques on how to focus on your goals and achieve more results.

 Make a List

 Perhaps you may have applied for a specific job, and decided to make a list describing your strengths and weaknesses.
 The same focus is needed to list your goals in order to achieve them, with one exception.
 Add a third column indicating a timeline.
 For example: Let’s assume you want to quit smoking.
 This will be the title of your worksheet.
 In the first column, list the number of cigarettes you smoke a week.